ACADEMIC RESEARCH TRAINING - 2025/6

 Module aims

-- provide students with practical experience of research design and methods
+- Provide students with practical experience of research design, methods, ethical reflection, and reporting

-- provide students with an advanced understanding of recent research in a particular field of psychology, including how to think critically about this research
+- Support students in developing understanding of recent psychological research on a chosen topic, including how to think critically about this research

-- enhance written and verbal communication skills through group work, presentation and discussion
+- Enhance written and verbal communication skills through group work, presentation, report-writing and discussion

 Learning outcomes